williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 24 August 2025
+* *Hoʻoponopono* means "to make things right" or "to correct" and refers to a traditional Hawaiian practice of reconciliation and forgiveness, used to resolve conflicts, heal relationships, and restore balance by taking personal responsibility.
+It is centered on phrases like "I'm sorry," "Please forgive me," "Thank you," and "I love you," which are repeated to express remorse, seek forgiveness, show gratitude, and send love.

 ## 7 July 2025
 * Some thoughts about how airports can improve their [efficiencies](https://www.linkedin.com/posts/williammilisic_traveltech-automation-airportexperience-activity-7347863812626132992-TqFT) by investing in modern systems and automation.